 This page tells you about some of the traditional ingredients used in Scottish cuisine.
-As there are quite a few food-related and drink pages elsewhere on this site, there are lots of links gathered for you at the foot of the page.
+As there are quite a few food-related and drink pages elsewhere on this site, there are lots of links gathered for you in the box and also repeated at the foot of the page.

 When I used to write about traditional Scotland food for clients, these tourism-promoting folk always preferred if I started with an assurance of its authenticity and quality.

 And it’s true.
 These days there are some superb places to eat in Scotland – restaurants that just let the quality of the local ingredients speak for themselves.

 So, about this quality bit, let me point you to our ancestors – the Stone Age ones.
 At Skara Brae, the preserved Neolithic village in Orkney, you peer down into the subterranean houses of these ancient folk and you can see, amongst the stone furniture, slabs set into the sandy floors.
 These take the form of rectangular tanks.

 Personally, I’ve always thought that these might be the earliest examples of flat-pack, self-assembly furniture – after all, IKEA started in these northern, Scandinavian places.
 But no – there are those who believe that these ‘tanks’ were for holding shellfish, to keep them fresh.
 (Neolithic man enters, flings down a neatly-skewered sabre-toothed tiger and grunts in a way that suggests that a couple of scallops flash-fried and served on those wee squares of black pudding would be great after the exertions of the hunt….)

 Actually, aside from the Flintstones-like scene, as well as being gourmet consumers of bivalves, apparently, these early folk were also farmers and herdsmen with a quite wide-ranging choice of Scotland food.